SCATTERING ASHES

 We are here to support and guide you through every detail, helping you create a fitting ceremony and celebration of life.

 Everything that we do is built on empathy, choice and providing value.
-Our belief is that since we’re all unique, our funerals should be too.
+We believe that since we’re all unique, our funerals should be too.

-When a death occurs we are available 24 hours a day, 7 days a week.
-Call us if you need help and advice around bereavement even if not considering us as funeral director.
+When a death occurs, we are available 24 hours a day, 7 days a week.
+Call us if you need help and advice around bereavement, even if not considering us as a funeral director.

 Call – 0191 257 1201

-If you would prefer not to speak to someone just now, complete our online form and we will call you back within an hour.
+If you would prefer not to speak to someone just now, message us through WhatsApp or email info@eturnbull.co.uk and we will call you back within an hour.

 HISTORY